Making a Best Interests Decision

 If there is a valid ADRT that states out the current circumstances and the person's wishes in the situation it must be upheld unless:

-2. The person has subsequently appointed a Donee of a Lasting Power of Attorney to make the decision (thus overruling the ADRT); or
+- The person has subsequently appointed an Attorney to make the decision (thus overruling the ADRT); or

 Current Ethical Dilemma